aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 Gross conversion | 400 | 0,21 | 0,0202
 Net conversion | 400 | 0,11 | 0,0156

-All the chosen evaluation metrics are probabilities, which should help to validate our choice of using an analytical method to estimate their variability.
-Even if using cookies may temper this assumption, these metrics are based on independent events.
+All the chosen evaluation metrics are probabilities where the unit of analysis is a count of cookies.
+In our experiment, the unit of diversion is also the cookie.
+Hence, we can be confident in using this analytical method to estimate the variability.

 But it is important to note that assuming these distributions to be like binomial distributions involves a chance that their variability gets underestimated.